Gorka-PerCopp/microcircuit-PD14-model/PyNEST/reference_data/README.md

 ## Example of a cluster submission workflow

-Simulations of the microcircuit model at full scale require substantial amounts of memory (see section "Memory requirements" in [../README.md](../README.md)), Moreover, meaningful distributions of spike correlations require long observation/simulation times of ~10 minutes [(Dasbach et al., 2021)](https://doi.org/10.3389/fnins.2021.757790).
+Simulations of the microcircuit model at full scale require substantial amounts of memory (see section "Memory requirements" in [../README.md](../README.md)).
+Moreover, meaningful distributions of spike correlations require long observation/simulation times of ~10 minutes [(Dasbach et al., 2021)](https://doi.org/10.3389/fnins.2021.757790).
-Running such simulations for many network realizations is computationaly demanding.
+Running such simulations for many network realizations is computationally demanding.
-In [cluster_submission](cluster_submission), we therefore provide scripts illustrating how to submit the above described data generation and analysis scripts a range of RNG seeds to a compute cluster controlled by a SLURM queuing system.
+In [cluster_submission](cluster_submission), we therefore provide scripts illustrating how to submit the above described data generation and analysis scripts for a range of RNG seeds to a compute cluster controlled by a SLURM queuing system.

 Executing [`submit.sh`](cluster_submission/submit.sh) submits ten parallel jobs to the queuing system, each for a different network realization.
 [`run_job.sh`](cluster_submission/run_job.sh) specifies required compute resources and executes the simulation and analysis scripts  [generate_reference_data.py](generate_reference_data.py) and [analyze_reference_data.py](analyze_reference_data.py).
-It runs the bash script [`env.sh`](cluster_submission/env.sh) to ensure that all necessary modules and the python environment containing the microcircuit module are loaded on the cluster (see [../README](../README.md)).
+It loads the bash script [`env.sh`](cluster_submission/env.sh) to ensure that all necessary modules and the python environment containing the microcircuit module (see [../README](../README.md)) are activated on the cluster.
-Note that these examples are user and system specific and need to adapted.
+Note that these examples are user and system specific and need to be adapted to a given environment.

 ## Sets of simulated and analyzed reference data